nathanieltooley/Johnson-Discord-Bot/README.md

   Maybe more, idk

-All of the user info -- exp, level, vbucks -- is all stored on a local MongoDB database.
+All of the user info -- exp, level, vbucks -- is all stored on a MongoDB database cluster.
 If you were to use this bot, you'd have to setup your own database.

 Just make your own bot, for your own sake.